 Animation courtesy of Dr. Dan Russell, Grad.
 Prog.
 Acoustics, Penn State

-If the head was struck slightly off-center the acoustic effect would be a pitch comprised of a heavily muted fundamental, an octave and possibly a tenth, if the head was loaded properly (i.e., mass/thickness).
+If the head was struck in the center or slightly off-center, the acoustic effect would be a pitch comprised of a weak principal tone, an octave and possibly a tenth, if the head was loaded properly (i.e., mass/thickness).
 Because of the presence of the bowl, the concentric modes radiate their energy efficiently, which means that they decay very quickly and are audibly weak; a sound which is considered unmusical by today’s standards.
 However, since mode 1,2 takes a relatively long time to decay, provided that mode 1,2 was excited to some extent as the head was struck slightly off-center, a period drum with a schalltrichter placed close enough to the head might be able to produce a sound with the acoustic power of these modes enhanced to some extent.
 If the diameter of the bell were large enough compared to the diameter of the bowl, and placed close enough to the head, the schalltrichter would also influence the actual frequencies of the audible modes.

 The acoustic energy of these modes would be directed through the horn and out the bottom of the drum, as well as to the bowl and the horn itself adding extra resonances.
 If the sound were strong enough, the spectrum of a quasi-harmonic octave would certainly be musical enough, it just wouldn’t be very resonant or have much sustain.
 As mentioned earlier, this method of producing pitch (striking the drum dead/off center) is in fact how noted musicologists Edmund Bowles 53 and John Michael Cooper 29 believe timpani produced pitch until the very end of the 18th century.